DiscontinuedUpdate: New Balance Fresh Foam 1080 v9

 The flex grooves in the forefoot area are now updated to enhance the flexibility and to provide a smoother ride.

 The Fresh Foam midsole now features concave hexagon patterns as it aims to reduce the stiffness in the cushioning, which was observed in the previous version.
 It follows the notion that hollow patterns deflect energy, resulting in a softer ride without sacrificing support.
+This midsole foam is also present in the Fresh Foam 1080 v9 and other popular New Balance running shoes.

 The front of the upper presents a molded toe-bumper, which is attached to the soft engineered mesh.
 The shoe also offers a roomy toe box that encourages a natural toe splay.